-Processes and Functional Diversity
+Processes and Functional Diversity.

-Fire, floods, and tropical storms are three major ecological drivers of Big Thicket that reveal their evidence in numerous ways, particularly in vegetative structure and composition and fluvial landforms.
+Fire, floods, and tropical storms are three major ecological drivers of Big Thicket that reveal their evidence in numerous ways, particularly in vegetation structure and composition and fluvial landforms.
 High productivity and growth and decay are also important functions that result from the long growing season, abundant and evenly distributed rainfall, and frost-free climatic conditions that prevail over the entire Big Thicket landscape.
 Other important ecosystem-level functions in the Big Thicket include river meanders, erosion, sediment transport and deposition, anthropogenic forces (land use changes, deforestation, hydrologic response changes, environmental releases and spills to air, water, and soil, sound, and light pollution), infestation and disease (e.g., southern pine beetle), and invasive species.

-Scientific Value
+Scientific Value.

 The preserve provides the largest protected area in the Big Thicket region for the scientific study of biodiversity.
-The preserve provides the largest protected area in the Big Thicket region for the scientific study of biodiversity.
 Scientific research at the preserve, including the "Thicket of Diversity" All Taxa Biological Inventory, holds great promise for the discovery of new species and within-species genetic diversity; improving the understanding of the role of biological corridors for the maintenance of populations and genetic diversity; and understanding the response, resilience, and recovery of plant and animal communities to natural and anthropogenic disturbances.

-The Thicket
+The Thicket.